Glossary for New Product Development

 Developers: One of many possible terms that may refer to the contributors that intend to add value to the project.
 They provide individual expertise.
 Development networks usually include engineers, programmers, scientists, domain specialists, and technicians.
 In the preferred scenario, the network collaborates to produce significant value.
 The network strives to discover and deliver the product that will be desirable in the future.

 1. A result.
-Successful development is the significant consequence of activities that include the selection of an idea and its subsequent transformation to a much more valuable product.
+Successful development is a significant consequence of activities that include the selection of an idea and its subsequent transformation to a much more valuable product.

 2. The process of developing.
 Develop is to bring something to a more valuable state.